p-lnhrt/ddog-homework/problem-2/README.md

-The second stage of the computation consists for each player who played in at least 3 teams (worst case: $p$ players) to generate all the 3-combinations from the teams the player played in (worst case: each player played in each of the $k$ teams) and update a counter (a dictionary) which the produced combinations.
-The counter is finally filtered over its counts.
+The second stage of the computation consists for each player who played in at least 3 teams (worst case: $p$ players) to generate all the 3-combinations from the teams the player played in (worst case: each player played in each of the $k$ teams) and update a counter (a dictionary) with the produced combinations.
+The counter is finally filtered over the counts.

 Notice: Using a dictionary as counter allows us to take advantage of a $O(1)$ time complexity on get and set operations.